The quest for the foundation of human dignity seems to lead to either a gigantic sinkhole or Christian faith.

 See, for example, Pope John Paul II, Centesimus Annus, IV.31 – 38

 Irenaeus, Against Heresies 3.18.7; see also 2.12.4; 3.18.1; 5.1.3; Odes of Solomon 11, 15, 17; Justin Martyr, Dialogue with Trypho, ch.48, 100; Athanasius, On the Incarnation, ch.2 – 3.
-To see that the patristic theologians taught ontological substitution and not penal substitution, and the significance thereof, please see my essay Penal Substitution vs. Ontological Substitution: A Historical Comparison, found here: http://nagasawafamily.org/article-penal-substitution-vs-ontological-substitution-historical-comparison.pdf.
+To see that the patristic theologians taught ontological substitution and not penal substitution, and the significance thereof, please see my essay Penal Substitution vs. Medical Substitution: A Historical Comparison, found here: http://newhumanityinstitute.org/pdfs/article-penal-substitution-vs-ontological-substitution-historical-comparison.pdf.

 C.S.
 Lewis, Mere Christianity (New York, NY: Collier Books, 1943, 1945, 1952), p.73